Azure/azurearc-dev/README.md

 <br/>

-3. Navigate to the folder where you want you download the install script and click “select folder”
+3. Navigate to the folder where you want to download the install script and click “select folder”

 4. Once the script is downloaded, the extension automatically opens a powershell console and ask for admin privilege to run the installation script.